RayBB/openlibrary-docs/Current-Initiatives.md

 You can contribute by following issues tagged with [linting](https://github.com/internetarchive/openlibrary/issues?q=is%3Aopen+is%3Aissue+label%3ALinting)

+Point person (Css/JS): @jdlrobson
+Ping Jon on Slack or Github if you want to get involved with this project!

+Point person (Python): ???
+You can be this person!
+If you want to be, please add yourself as the point person!

 # Responsive and Mobile

 More and more people are accessing the web using mobile devices, but OpenLibrary.org is not optimised for mobile.